sabinasiddiqi/gitissues-order-persist/README.md

 # Build and start demo

+Open a terminal window and type the following commands in the shell:

 ```sh
 cd my-app
 npm install
 npm start
 ```

-You should now be able to view the application in your browser [here](http://localhost:3000/)
+You should now be able to view the application in your browser [here](http://localhost:3000/) - at localhost port 3000.

 To use the application, enter the github token you generated and press "Go" to view a list of your repositories.